albertnis/albert.nz/content/blog/vite-plugin-gpx/index.md

 ## Enabling downloading of the original file

 The first and most trivial feature for the plugin is to enable the download of the original GPX file.
-Frustratingly, this feature is witheld by Strava; I personally love the idea of letting people download GPX files as it can help with navigation for their own travels.
+Frustratingly, this feature is withheld by Strava; I personally love the idea of letting people download GPX files as it can help with navigation for their own travels.

 The main aim here is to instruct Vite to either render or serve the file then obtain the hosted path for the file.
 I was inspired by Jonas Kruckenberg's work on the [`imagetools`](https://github.com/JonasKruckenberg/imagetools) library and implemented a simplified version of imagetools' [Vite plugin definition](https://github.com/JonasKruckenberg/imagetools/blob/82a810b78c3d5b7b44a1dfa0518c397c76f23522/packages/vite/src/index.ts).
 I'll place the code below and then walk through it.